AherRahul/portfolio-v1/content/articles/rate-limiting.md

 Sliding-window algorithms help solve the issues affecting requests in fixed-window rate limiting.
 They also mitigate the starvation issue facing leaky bucket rate limiting by providing more flexibility.

 ### Rate Limiting with Imperva
-Imperva _Advanced Bot Protection_ enforces rate limiting for websites, mobile apps and APIs, and can prevent business logic attacks from all access points.
+Imperva _Advanced Bot Protection_ enforces rate limiting for websites, mobile apps and API, and can prevent business logic attacks from all access points.
 Gain seamless visibility and control over bot traffic to stop online fraud through account takeover or competitive price scraping.

-Beyond bot protection, Imperva provides comprehensive protection for applications, APIs, and microservices:
+Beyond bot protection, Imperva provides comprehensive protection for applications, API, and microservices:

 _Web Application Firewall_ – Prevent attacks with world-class analysis of web traffic to your applications.